wesayhowhigh/docs/docs/development/deployment/exporting-site.md

 ## Finally

-Then Once all the above is done, create a [WeTranfer](https://wetransfer.com/) link with the following in:
+Then Once all the above is done, create a [WeTransfer](https://wetransfer.com/) link with the following in:
 - Database SQL file
 - `website.zip`
 - `s3-assets.zip`

 The wetransfer link will need to be given to the client contact along with the instructions below.

-## Instructions for the Client
+## Instructions for the Client (OC1 websites)

 :::warning
 If the client is not using their own Google account for analytics or tag manager (a.k.a it is created by us).
 Then remove the reference to step 4 for that client (and adjust the other numbers accordingly)